rdietric/collectd-plugins/README.md

 pip3 install influxdb
 ~~~~

-## Collectd
+### Collectd
-To use the *AlignRead* and *AlignReadOffset* options in the Collectd configuration file, a patch from the patches folder has to be applied.
+To use the *AlignRead* and *AlignReadOffset* options in the collectd configuration file, a patch from the patches folder has to be applied.
 A respective pull request has been opened (https://github.com/collectd/collectd/pull/3327).

 If *AlignRead* is set to *true*, the call to read functions is time aligned to a multiple of the read interval, which allows round timestamps or the same timestamps across systems to be recorded. *AlignReadOffset* specifies an offset, in seconds, the call to time-aligned read functions is delayed.

-Build collectd from sources:
+Build collectd from sources (including the AlignRead feature):
 ~~~~
 # get collectd sources
 git clone https://github.com/rdietric/collectd.git